istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

 keywords: [security,access-control,rbac,authorization]
 ---

-This guide covers the main tasks you might need to perform to set up Istio authorization, also known as Istio Role Based Access Control (RBAC), for services in an Istio mesh.
+This task covers the activities you might need to perform to set up Istio authorization, also known as Istio Role Based Access Control (RBAC), for services in an Istio mesh.
 You can read more in [Istio authorization](/docs/concepts/security/#role-based-access-control-rbac) and get started with a basic tutorial in Istio Security Basics.

 ## Before you begin

-The tasks in this guide assume that you:
+The activities in this task assume that you:

 * Understand [Istio authorization](/docs/concepts/security/#role-based-access-control-rbac) concepts.